megvii-research/hpman/README.md

 experiment.
 You can define hyperparameters anywhere, but manage them as a whole.

-hpman comes with **zero dependencies** except for python standard library.
-It is intended to be used as a basic building blocks for downstream tools, such as command line interface, IDE integration, experiment management system, etc.
+hpman is intended to be used as a basic building blocks for downstream tools, such as command line interface, IDE integration, experiment management system, etc.

 # Installation